History of banking in the United Kingdom: 18th century

-The Industrial Revolution and growing international trade increased the number of banks, especially in London.
-These new "merchant banks" facilitated trade growth, profiting from England's emerging dominance in seaborne shipping.
+Late in the century, the Industrial Revolution and growing international trade increased the number of banks, especially in London.
+New "merchant banks" facilitated trade growth, profiting from England's emerging dominance in seaborne shipping.
 Two immigrant families, Rothschild and Baring, established merchant banking firms in London in the late 18th century and came to dominate world banking in the next century.

-Many merchant banks were also established outside London, especially in growing industrial and port cities such as Manchester, Birmingham, Newcastle and Liverpool.
-By 1784, there were more than 100 provincial banks.
-The industrialist turned banker such as Fox, Fowler and Company could assist his own industry since he not only provided a local means of payment, but also accepted deposits.

-A great impetus to country banking came in 1790 when, with England threatened by war, the Bank of England suspended cash payments.
+Further impetus to country banking came in 1790 when, with England threatened by war, the Bank of England suspended cash payments.
 A handful of Frenchmen landed in Pembrokeshire, causing a panic.
 Shortly after this incident, Parliament authorised the Bank of England and country bankers to issue notes of low denomination.

 19th century

+Country banks kept expanding during the Napoleonic wars, reaching more than 700 by 1810.
+By then, paper money had supplanted metallic coins as the main means of payment, with an aggregate banknote circulation around 21 million pounds.
+From 1826 on, partly because of concerns about conflicts of interest at country banks, the UK government started gradually restricting decentralized banknote issuance, starting with small denominations.
+The Bank Charter Act 1844 (7 & 8 Vict. c.
+32) prohibited the creation of new issuing banks in England and Wales, and capped the issuance volume of incumbent ones.
+In the early 1830s, country banks still issued around 60 percent of all banknotes in England, but by 1844 the Bank of England issued 76 percent of the total.
+In parallel the Bank of England expanded its network of branches, albeit only where it viewed that as profitable rather than as a nationwide public service.

+Also in 1826, the government lifted the restriction on joint-stock banks in England and Wales outside London, which had been introduced more than a century earlier; these so-called provincial joint-stock banks, inspired by Scottish practice, were not allowed to issue their own banknotes.
+There were 117 of them by 1843.
+The Bank Act of 1833 also authorized the establishment of non-issuing joint stock banks in London and its region, and allowed non-issuing joint-stock banks established elsewhere to open branches in London.
+In 1858, joint-stock banks were allowed to adopt limited liability.
 On 23 October 1826 a new joint stock bank, Lancaster Banking Company, was formed.
 However earlier that year the Bristol Old bank had converted from a private to a joint stock bank, making it the first joint stock bank.
 This was quickly followed by other institutions such as the Manchester & Liverpool District Banking Company and the National Provincial Bank.
 The National Provincial was the first bank to be considered a truly national bank with twenty branches across England and Wales.